tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

     echo vfio-platform > /sys/bus/platform/devices/5b230000.clock-controller/driver_override
     echo 5b230000.clock-controller > /sys/bus/platform/drivers/vfio-platform/bind

-After that QEMU can be started with our devices over the devices.
+After, QEMU can be started with our devices over the devices.

-This is just as an example and may require a bit of change in other environments.
+This is just as an example.
+It may require a bit of change in other environments.

-In this example, the guest kernel image — ext2 rootfs and guest device tree — all use the same filename prefix **imx8qm-mek_conn-guest**.
+In this example, the guest kernel image—ext2 rootfs and guest device tree—all use the same filename prefix **imx8qm-mek_conn-guest**.

     qemu-system-aarch64 \
         -M virt,gic-version=host -enable-kvm \